Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×171×216 mm

-The battery once again confirmed the status of the best Russian battery.
+The battery once again confirmed its status as the best Russian battery.
 In terms of price-quality ratio, the product even turned out to be the best.
-We note the second result in the issuance of cold scrolling current at -18ºС, as well as the third result at -29ºС and in terms of reserve capacity.
-Recommended!
+Let us note the second result in the output of cold cranking current at -18ºС, as well as the third result at -29ºС and in terms of reserve capacity.
+We recommend!

 Declared capacity 70 Ah